huri000/SwiftEntryKit/README.md

 ## Known Issues

 **Unable to find specification for SwiftEntryKit (=X.Y.Z)** - In case you get this error please review [this thread](https://github.com/huri000/SwiftEntryKit/issues/4).

+**Unable to use example project** - In case you are unable to install the example project please review [this thread](https://github.com/huri000/SwiftEntryKit/issues/31) and the [Example Project Installation](#example-project-installation) section.

 ## Author